AI Failures in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges: Discussion and Implications

-Despite efforts to apply AI safety frameworks in regulatory practices~\cite{nistRiskManagement, europaFuturiumEuropean} and curate question banks for responsible AI risk assessment~\cite{lee2024qb4aira}, these initiatives emphasise principles over concrete development actions at each stage.
+Despite efforts to apply AI safety frameworks in regulatory practices~\citep{nistRiskManagement, europaFuturiumEuropean} and curate question banks for responsible AI risk assessment~\citep{lee2024qb4aira}, these initiatives emphasise principles over concrete development actions at each stage.
 While principles play a crucial role when dealing with abstract and complex parts of the engineering work, their effective implementation often requires translation into concrete actions.
-In many engineering fields, including software engineering, this can translate to structured artefacts such as checklist~\cite{garousi2016and,ngadiman2022checklist}.
-An evolving checklist outlining specific actions for addressing various AI safety concerns at different stages of AI software development could help standardise practices and serve as a guideline for developers to mitigate these issues effectively~\cite{braz2022less}, particularly in small companies and open-source projects, where safety norms are often lacking.
-Some AI ethics checklists, such as the Deon Ethics Checklist~\cite{drivendataAboutx2014}, have been investigated in previous studies~\cite{wong2023seeing}, but were found not to be easily accessible or practically usable by downstream developers, and there is still no concrete checklist for AI safety.
-Incorporating the idea of an AI safety checklist, along with the aforementioned information aggregator on useful strategies, would be helpful for downstream developers to navigate AI safety issues during PTM-reuse software development.
-Moreover, drawing an analogy to common criteria evaluation assurance level~\cite{EAL}, policy bodies could implement an automated assessment framework to evaluate AI systems across different safety dimensions or based on the aforementioned checklist.
-AI-based software meeting necessary safety requirements could receive tiered certification indicating its compliance level with specific safety requirements, comparable to ISO 42001 certification~\cite{isoISOIEC420012023} but lightweight, tiered, and automated.
-This would help downstream users adopt AI-based software that meet established safety standards.
-Stronger regulations are also needed to prevent misuse.
-A frequent issue observed in the AI incident database is that many AI-based software applications are used outside their intended purposes, leading to harmful consequences such as employees being fired solely based on AI decisions or non-medical certified software used for medical purposes.
+In many engineering fields, including software engineering, this can translate to structured artefacts such as checklist~\citep{garousi2016and,ngadiman2022checklist}.
+We acknowledge the perspective of the traditional safety engineering community, which rightly cautions that checklist-based approaches are insufficient for guaranteeing robust system safety on their own, as they cannot replace rigorous hazard analysis or formal safety cases~\citep{leveson2004new, kelly1999arguing}.
+However, for general-purpose AI development, particularly in small companies and open-source projects where formal safety norms are entirely absent and resources for rigorous safety engineering are scarce, an evolving checklist outlining specific actions for AI failure mitigation serves as a transitional tool.
+It bridges the gap between high-level principles and the current void of practical engineering practices, helping to standardise initial mitigation efforts~\citep{braz2022less}.
+Some AI ethics checklists, such as the Deon Ethics Checklist,\footnote{See \url{https://deon.drivendata.org/data-science-ethics-checklist}.} have been investigated in previous studies~\citep{wong2023seeing}, but were found not to be easily accessible or practically usable by downstream developers, and there is still no concrete checklist for practical AI failure mitigation.
+Incorporating the idea of an AI failure mitigation checklist, along with the aforementioned information aggregator on useful strategies, would be helpful for downstream developers to navigate potential AI failures during PTM-reuse software development.